Trust img

 Follicle cells in the ovaries release AMH.
 Follicles are the tiny sacs inside the ovaries that produce eggs.
 The cells release this hormone at the initial stage of a follicle’s development.

-AMH test is also used for issues related to ovarian dysfunction like PCOS (polycystic ovary syndrome) as well as ovarian cancer treatment.
+The AMH test is also used for issues related to ovarian dysfunction, like PCOS (polycystic ovary syndrome), as well as ovarian cancer treatment.

 AMH is present in both men and women.
-For women, AMH levels are reflective of your ovarian reserve, i.e., the capacity of your follicle pool.
+For women, AMH levels are reflective of their ovarian reserve, i.e., the capacity of their follicle pool.
 Therefore, the AMH test is a useful indicator of fertility.

 It can also indicate how you will respond to ovarian stimulation initiated for IVF treatment.
 Higher AMH levels mean that your ovaries are likely to be more responsive to stimulation to produce eggs.
 Lower AMH levels mean that your ovaries are likely to be less responsive.
 This is another reason why the AMH test is so important.